How It Works

 Deception Penalty (0-10)Whether the title makes factual claims the video contradicts or never addresses.
 Up to -20 points.

-Sponsor Penalty (0–10)Proportion of sponsor/ad content relative to total video runtime.
-A 30-second ad in a 3-minute video is penalised more heavily than in a 30-minute video.
-Up to −10 points.
+Sponsor Penalty (0-10)Proportion of sponsor/ad content relative to total video runtime.
+Up to -10 points.

 LLM Evaluation Process

-Each video is evaluated using two parallel LLM calls (GPT-4o-mini):
+Each video is evaluated using two parallel LLM calls:

 1